 Alumni Destinations: “How I became a Policy Analyst.”

-Ruby Hale, alumna from our inaugural 2013 Cohort, is currently working as an Assistant Policy Analyst at the Ministry of Education.
+Ruby Hale, alumna from our inaugural 2013 Cohort, is currently working as a Policy Analyst at the Ministry of Education.
 Here, she shares a few words about her journey, her motivations, and some advice to live by.

 Kia ora!
 Tell us a bit about yourself.

 Ko Aoraki te maunga